 We were quite surprised to find that St Ives has lagged behind the likes of Newquay, Falmouth and Truro when it comes to coworking spaces.
 But that is about to change.

-Bayspace St Ives is a new coworking space opening in 2022.
-Set in a restored Grade II listed building dating from 1820, it will provide a facility for hot-desking, meetings, activities, events and training, as well as a social and café space.
-We’re looking forward to checking it out!
+Bayspace St Ives is a new coworking space that opened in 2023.
+Set in a restored Grade II listed building dating from 1820, it provides a facility for hot-desking, meetings, activities, events and training, as well as a social and café space.

 Meanwhile, around the street of St Ives you will also find various cafés and coffee shops that have good wifi and are ideal for getting a couple of hours’ work done.